scottrlarson/greatwork/articles/article-irs-taxation.md

 5. [Attitude determines outcomes.](article-attitude-determines-outcome.md)
 6. [The path of least resistance means the path with no conflict.](article-path-of-least-resistance.md)

 As I was growing up in my teens I took various jobs.
 One of the so called prerequisites was filling out a tax form from the IRS.
-I didn't think much of it looking back on those years now, but at some point in my late thirties I started to wonder about paying taxes because of the lies the mainstream media told and the United States government supported in relationship to 9/11 which orchestrated the Untied States involvement in Iraq and Afghanistan.
+I didn't think much of it looking back on those years now, but at some point in my late thirties I started to wonder about paying taxes because of the lies the mainstream media told, and the United States government supported, in relationship to 9/11 which orchestrated the Untied States involvement in Iraq and Afghanistan.

 I really didn't think that our government was acting for the will of the people so I started to wonder about my relationship to government.
 I started learning about common law from Dean Clifford and Rob Menard.
 Please be aware of a few thing when I drop these names that I have discovered on my own: